Edmundo Suárez: International career

-Suárez earned three international caps with the Spain national football team between 1941 and 1942, scoring three goals.
+Suárez earned three international caps with the Spain national team between 1941 and 1942, scoring three goals.
 His international debut was on 28 December 1941 against Switzerland.

 Coaching career

 During the 1963–64 season, Suárez returned to Valencia and took up the position of team coach, replacing Pasieguito, another legend of Valencian football.
 Thanks to his strong character and tactical flexibility, he went on to improve Valencia's league position, placing them in sixth place.
 The team's performance in the Fairs Cup was much better, but they lost against Real Zaragoza in a controversial match.
 After the positive results of that year, the Valencia FC board of directors allowed him to coach for one more year.
 However, as the team finished the league in fourth place, the directors hired another coach, Barinaga.
 With Barinaga, the team did not reach its expectations, so Mundo returned to his old position as coach for the next season.

 He started the 1966–67 season as the team's coach and achieved great success, winning the Copa del Rey by beating Athletic Club 2–0 in the final.
-His remained Valencia's coach until 13 October 1968, when he ended his coaching career due to the team's poor performance.
+He remained Valencia's coach until 13 October 1968, when he ended his coaching career due to the team's poor performance.